-Contents

-Alternative format of these Conditions of Registration

-Scope
+Alternative Format 4

-Introduction
+Introduction 4

-Related Documentation4
+Scope 5

+Support and Information 5

+How to contact us 5

+Bullying, Harassment & Sexual Misconduct 7

+Reporting Bullying and Harassment 7

-Section A: Your agreement to register as a Short Course Student
+Section A: Your agreement to register as a Short Course Student 8

 A1.
-The terms of the agreement5
+The terms of the agreement 8

 A2.
-Requirement to disclose criminal convictions, legal restrictions, and conditions6
+Requirement to disclose criminal convictions, legal restrictions, ar nd conditions.8

 A3.
-Complying with statutory responsibilities6
+Complying with statutory responsibilities 8

 A4.
-Registration7
+Registration 9

 A5.
-Residence requirements7
+Residence requirements 10

 A6.
-Personal information9
+Personal information 12

 A7.
-Our right to make changes10
+Our right to make changes 12

 A8.
-Complaints and appeals11
+Complaints and appeals 14

-Section B: Your fees
+Section B: Your fees 14

 B1.
-Your agreement to pay tuition fees and other charges
+Your agreement to pay tuition fees and other charges 14

 B2.
-Refund of fees12
+Refund of fees 15

 B3.
-Failure to pay your fees and charges13
+Failure to pay your fees and charges 15

 B4.
-Consequences of not paying your fees or additional charges13
+Consequences of not paying your fees or additional charges 16

-Section C: Your learning14

-C1.
-Registering and studying your short course14

-C2.
-Submission dates for assessments (excluding 'Digital Photography', TG089 - see C3

-below)15

-C3.
-Submission dates for assessment16

-C4 Telling us about a disability16